Codecademy/docs/content/java/concepts/classes/classes.md

   - 'paths/computer-science'
 ---

-A class is a blueprint or template for an object in Java.
+In Java, classes are blueprints or templates for objects in Java.
 They detail the general structure and data for an object including information such as properties, attributes, and method behavior.

 ## Syntax